tywood01/concord/README.md

 # Real-Time Chat Application

+## Requirements
+- Users are able to specify another user and send message
+- Messages are stored and the user can view their history
+- Users can recieve messages at the same time
+- (Maybe alternative file formats.)

 ## Overview
 This project is a real-time chat application that allows users to communicate instantly over a network.
 It supports multiple users connecting simultaneously and exchanging messages in real-time.